digitaltrails/vdu_controls/README.md

 > ([master](https://github.com/digitaltrails/vdu_controls)) should always be usable
 > as a daily-driver.
 If you want the latest features, download from master.
 > That being said, a download of trunk may sometimes be less stable than downloading
-> one of the formal [releases](https://github.com/digitaltrails/vdu_controls/releases)
-> or installing one of the distro packages.
+> a release or package.

 Dependencies